AI at Lally

 Lally AI Academy · 30-Day Sprint

-Design and build
+• Design and build an AI-powered product from scratch

-PROGRAMS- AI across the Lally Curriculum
+Programs: AI Across the Lally Curriculum

 Lally's most explicitly AI-focused program.
-Prepares business leaders to manage and lead AI-driven initiatives — combining management strategy with a grounding in computing and emerging technology.
+Prepares business leaders to manage and lead AI-driven initiatives, combining management strategy with a grounding in computing and emerging technology.
 Designed for students entering roles at the intersection of technology leadership and organizational decision-making.

 Ranked #1 by TFE Times four consecutive years: 2023, 2024, 2025, and 2026.
 Builds the quantitative and computational foundation for data-driven decision-making.
 Covers machine learning, statistical modeling, data visualization, and applied analytics across business functions.
 STEM-designated with strong placement in technology, consulting, financial services, and operations.